 I have just finished reading The Secret Rule of the Internet, an extremely interesting and insightful account of the realities of how moderation works in practice within large social media companies.
 It is rather long but this appears to reflect the considerable amount of research that went into the writing.
 I feel embarrassed I hadn’t seen it before.

 The sub-heading speaks of the murky history of moderation and how it’s shaping the future of free speech.
 However, it is by no means a dreary or predictable rant in favour of zero controls or maximum latitude to hurt, insult or offend.

 I will not try to summarise the entirety of Secrets.
 It deserves to be read in full by everyone with a serious interest in internet policy.
 Look in particular at what it says, almost as an aside, about s.230 of the Communications Decency Act, 1996.
-Moreover, while there is a bit of good news there was nevertheless one aspect that conjured up disturbing reflections.
+Moreover, while there is a bit of good news, there was nevertheless one aspect that conjured disturbing reflections.

 Near the beginning of the text we find an account of a moderator who had to look at a video someone had posted of something horrible being done to a child in a hotel room.
 Ten years later the image still haunts her.
 The issue of the welfare of the people who do the actual moderating is a major theme.

 We are reminded that, ostensibly in the name of free speech, there is a human price which has to be paid in order to provide platforms for what are, in reality, some really sick individuals.
 But it’s not a price routinely paid by the golden, wealthy elites who own or have senior positions in the companies giving this stuff an airing.
 Neither is it a human price normally paid by those who campaign so ferociously to defend the status quo.
 On the contrary.
 Moderation remains a relatively low-wage, low-status sector, often managed and staffed by women.

 And guess what?
 A lot of it takes place offshore in developing world countries where the scourge of poverty drives people to do what few of us would ever do.